 Longer-Than-Life Sentence: Got 88 consecutive life sentences for his crimes against humanity and Metro City.
-Largely meaningless, since he's able to waltz out the front door of his Cardboard Prison, and back into his functional laboratory cum lair.
+Largely meaningless, since he's able to waltz out the front door of his Cardboard Prison, and back into his functional supervillain laboratory lair.

 Disappeared Dad: In a weird reversal, Metro Man's parents are hinted to be very uninterested (his father doesn't even look up from his newspaper when he's flying as a baby), while Megamind's "parents" (the prison inmates) treat him warmly like family, despite teaching him Family Unfriendly Aesops.